Best Wet Food for Senior Cats (Vet-Reviewed & Ranked 2025)

 Why Senior Cats Need Special Nutrition

-As cats age, their metabolism slows, muscle mass declines, and immune systems become more fragile.
+As cats age, their metabolism slows, muscle mass declines, and their immune systems become more fragile.
 Joint stiffness, digestive sensitivities, and chronic health issues become increasingly common.
 Nutrition isn’t just important—it’s pivotal.
 A tailored diet can maintain mobility, strengthen immunity, and even elevate mood.
 It’s about more than survival; it’s about thriving in the golden years.

 The Case for Wet Food Over Dry for Older Cats